-One of the best ways to prioritize tasks is to first make a list of everything you can think of that you need to knock out.
+One of the best ways to prioritize tasks is to make a list of everything you need to knock out.
 Once you have a list, start identifying whether or not each task is time sensitive.
 Ask yourself, ‘If this doesn’t get done this week, will others be impacted by the delay?’
 If the answer is no, you know it’s not mission critical to accomplish the task that week.
 If the answer is yes, then you can assign a date for when the task should be completed.

-Finally, once you’ve paired your list down to a few tasks that you need to complete, look at your team, department, or company’s overall goal(s) for the given quarter/year.
-If any of the tasks are directly related to a team/department, these should take priority over other tasks that you’ve identified.
+Once you’ve paired your list down to a few tasks that you need to complete, look at your team, department, or company’s overall goals.
+If any of the tasks are directly related to a team, these should take priority over other tasks that you’ve identified.
 If there are multiple tasks that tie into a team/department, collaborate with your coworkers.
 Now is a great time to focus on alignment and make sure everyone in your organization is rowing in the right direction.

 Pro Tip: If you’ve gone through the process of making a list, you can refer back to this the following week to repeat the same process over again.

 Maintaining structure for a work life balance can be nearly impossible right now.
-When your office is ten steps away from your bedroom, (or maybe less, depending on your set-up) creating a separation from work isn’t as easy as it used to be.
+When your office is ten steps away from your bedroom, creating a separation from work isn’t as easy as it used to be.
 That’s why our team recommends outlining a personal goal or task you want to accomplish each week as well, in order to prioritize your personal life alongside work.

 Just like with your work goal, the task you identify should be recorded and shared with your team.
 It can serve as a unique way to connect with coworkers outside of plain old happy hours over Zoom.
 In the new reality of work we are living in, making time for yourself is more important than ever.
 Identify a task that you want to accomplish, record it, and be sure to make time for it during the week.